[Interview] MEP: Macron push for gas and nuclear could derail Green Deal

 "Well, it is not a good look.
 Everybody is talking about climate action and aligning financial flows with lower climate targets.

-"In Juni, the G7 countries, that include France, Germany and Italy, committed to, and I quote: 'achieve an overwhelmingly decarbonised power system in the 2030s and to actions to accelerate this.'
+"In June, the G7 countries, that include France, Germany and Italy, committed to, and I quote: 'achieve an overwhelmingly decarbonised power system in the 2030s and to actions to accelerate this.'

 "Now it becomes apparent that the same countries are considering building new gas-powered energy stations until 2030 and call it a green investment.